BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics

-In summary, we demonstrated that BCP is a defect-resistant analogue of GaAs.
-Both are direct gaps materials with a ${0\ \mathrm{K}}$ band gap of $1.512\ \mathrm{eV}$.
-Room-temperature PL showed that BCP powder exhibits bright band-to-band emissions whereas GaAs powder, synthesized using similar solid-state reactions, gives no band-to-band emissions.
-Even compared to a ground, prime-grade wafer of GaAs, BCP powder has higher band-to-band emission peak intensity, despite having much lower precursor purity.
-This suggests that BCP has higher tolerance to impurities and surface recombination than GaAs.
-We prepared a crystal of BCP using Sn-flux and found that it has higher implied $V_\mathrm{OC}$ than a pristine wafer of GaAs for incident optical power density in the range of $60 - 250 \ \mathrm{\mathrm{kW/m^2}}$; this is likely aided by BCP’s smaller band-gap shrinkage with temperature.
-Extrapolating to $\mathrm{AM1.5}$ ($\approx 1~\mathrm{kW/m^2}$) we find that the $V_\mathrm{OC}$ of the BCP crystal is marginally higher than $1.0\ \mathrm{V}$ while that of the GaAs wafer is slightly smaller than $1\ \mathrm{V}$.
-Moreover, photoconductive current measurements showed $\tau \geq 300 \ \mathrm{ns}$ for the BCP crystal while $\tau \approx 5 \ \mathrm{ns}$ for the GaAs wafer.
-Finally, we used first-principles calculations to find that the dominant deep defect in BCP has a lower SRH nonradiative recombination rate than that in GaAs.
-Our results highlight the potential of BCP as a promising high-performance and cost-effective absorber for PV applications.
+In summary, we demonstrated that BCP is a defect-tolerant analogue of GaAs.
+Both are direct-gap materials with a ${0\ \mathrm{K}}$ band gap of $1.51\ \mathrm{eV}$.
+Room-temperature PL showed that BCP powder exhibits bright band-to-band emissions, whereas GaAs powder, synthesized using similar solid-state reactions, is primarily dominated by defect emissions.
+Even compared to a ground, prime-grade GaAs wafer, BCP powder exhibits a higher band-to-band PL emission peak intensity, despite having much lower precursor purity.
+These findings suggest that BCP has a higher tolerance to impurities and a lower surface recombination rate than GaAs.
+We prepared a crystal of BCP using Sn flux and found that it has a higher implied $V_\mathrm{OC}$ than a pristine wafer of GaAs for incident optical power densities near{ $100 \ \mathrm{\mathrm{W/cm^2}}$.
+The smaller temperature dependence of the BCP band gap compared to that of GaAs partly contributes to the higher $V_\mathrm{OC}$ of BCP.
+We were able to estimate the PLQY of the BCP crystal using our PL photon flux calibration, and found it to be $\sim0.2\%$ at a power density of $410\ \mathrm{W/cm^2}$; this value is in the same order as that of the GaAs wafer, for which the PLQY is $\sim 0.76\%$ at a power density of $185\ \mathrm{W/cm^2}$.} Moreover, photoconductive current measurements showed $\tau \geq 300 \ \mathrm{ns}$ for the BCP crystal while $\tau \approx 5 \ \mathrm{ns}$ for the GaAs wafer at the power density of $0.164\ \mathrm{W/cm^2}$ of a 780 nm excitation source (3.2 Suns equivalent).
+Finally, we used first-principles calculations to show that the dominant intrinsic deep defect in BCP has a lower SRH recombination rate than that of GaAs under typical growth conditions.
+BCP is also tolerant to some extrinsic impurities, such as C and Sn, introduced during its synthesis, and transition metal impurities coming from its raw materials.
+The Ba source used for BCP contains Cu, which only forms a shallow level in BCP.
+The P source contains high levels of Fe, which is typically detrimental in GaAs, but BCP exhibits impressive optoelectronic performance despite the high Fe content.
+Such impurity tolerance makes BCP a promising counterpart of GaAs for further improving PV performance at lower cost.